gp-maroc-ma/gp-maroc/content/english/_index.md

   subtitle : "About Us"
   title : "We Are Dynamic Team"

   content : "GPM Holding (Green Power Morocco) is a pioneer venture at the forefront of sustainable energy.
   GPM Holding is a Morocco-based clean-energy and industrial platform focused on building, owning, and operating real assets across the renewable-energy value chain.<br><br>

   The group operates across five complementary verticals: utility-scale solar power generation, solar panel manufacturing, advanced materials (polysilicon), solar services and maintenance,   and clean-energy mobility solutions. <br><br>

   Rather than focusing on a single project or technology, GPM Holding is structured as a long-term platform that develops physical infrastructure, industrial capacity, and local expertise.
-Each subsidiary operates independently but is strategically aligned to create synergies across energy production, manufacturing, and end-use applications.
+Each subsidiary operates independently but is strategically aligned to create synergies across energy production, manufacturing, and end-use applications.  <br><br>

   The group’s activities are rooted in Morocco’s strong renewable-energy resources, political stability, and proximity to European and African markets."

   bg_image : "images/backgrounds/about-us-bg.png"
   bg_image_webp : "images/backgrounds/about-us-bg.webp"